GEO for developers: what gets cited by ChatGPT and Perplexity

 |---|---|

-| Model in chat | Advice and a plan, no real search, no file |
+| Model in chat | Advice and a plan, no live search, no file on your machine |

-| Product with search (ChatGPT, etc.) | Report in chat with fresh data, disk untouched |
+| Product with built-in search (ChatGPT, etc.) | Report in the chat with fresh data; your repo files stay untouched |

 | Agent | Search, draft, report.md in your project |

-| Agent + subagents | Search, analysis, and writing in parallel; manager merges |
+| Agent + subagents | Parallel search and writing; manager merges |

 The full hierarchy (beyond this example) is in the diagram at the top.